Visiting a Walk-In Clinic: Understanding the Impact of this Choice

 It’s largely understood that the quality of care at a walk-in is not always comparable to seeing your own family doctor.
 Regardless of skill and experience, a walk-in physician simply can’t know you or your medical history, what medications and dosages you are on, nor do they have access to your medical records.
 Moreover, a gap is created in your medical records since we don’t have access to the details of treatments and tests you receive elsewhere, which may have an impact down the road.

-A second factor is that your physician will be personally penalized by the Ontario government between $33 and $75 each time you visit a walk-in clinic.
-When taken in combination with how your physician is typically compensated, once you visit a walk-in clinic more than 1 to 2 times in a given year, your doctor may be paying out of pocket to have you as a patient.
+A second factor is that most Magenta Health physicians will be personally penalized by the Ontario government between $33 and $75 each time you visit a walk-in clinic.
+When taken in combination with how most Magenta Health physicians are typically compensated, once you visit a walk-in clinic more than 1 to 2 times in a given year, your doctor may be paying out of pocket to have you as a patient.

 Put another way, for a 30 year old male who sees his family physician a few times in a year to discuss medical concerns or for a check-up, but also visits a walk-in twice because of a cough, his physician’s net compensation for the year would be negative.